Skip to content

 Cervical Radiculopathy Treatment Guide

-Cervical Radiculopathy Treatment in Winnipeg: Your Complete Evidence-Based Recovery Guide
+Cervical Radiculopathy Treatment in Winnipeg: Your Complete Recovery Guide

 Expert Chiropractic Care for Pinched Nerves & Neck Pain Radiating Down the Arm

-If you’re experiencing neck pain that radiates down your arm, numbness in your fingers, or weakness in your hand, you may have cervical radiculopathy (commonly known as a pinched nerve in the neck).
-At our Winnipeg chiropractic clinic, Dr. Christopher Notley provides evidence-based treatment for cervical radiculopathy.
-Research shows that with appropriate conservative care, most patients experience significant improvement without surgery.
+If you’re dealing with neck pain that shoots down your arm, numbness in your fingers, or weakness in your hand, you might have cervical radiculopathy—a pinched nerve in the neck.
+At our Winnipeg chiropractic clinic, Dr. Christopher Notley provides treatment based on current research that helps most patients recover without needing surgery.

 Local Cervical Radiculopathy Treatment

-Serving Winnipeg, Manitoba and surrounding areas, our clinic offers comprehensive, research-backed treatment for pinched nerves in the neck.
-Dr. Notley combines gentle chiropractic adjustments, cervical traction therapy, targeted exercises, and patient education to help you recover faster and prevent recurrence.
+Serving Winnipeg, Manitoba and surrounding areas, our clinic combines gentle chiropractic adjustments, cervical traction therapy, targeted exercises, and patient education to help you recover faster and prevent your symptoms from coming back.

 Location: Winnipeg, MB | Serving: Greater Winnipeg area including St. Vital, Fort Garry, River Heights, Transcona, and surrounding communities

-What if the size of your disc herniation on MRI doesn’t actually predict how severe your symptoms are—or how well you’ll recover?
-New research from December 2025 is changing how we understand neck pain that radiates down the arm.
-The findings might surprise you: inflammation matters more than the size of the herniation.
-This means that with the right treatment approach, you can experience significant improvement regardless of what your MRI shows.
+Here’s something that might surprise you: The size of your disc herniation on an MRI doesn’t predict how bad your symptoms will be or how well you’ll recover.
+New research from December 2025 shows that inflammation matters far more than the size of the bulge.
+This is good news—it means you can get significantly better with the right treatment, even if your MRI looks concerning.

-Cervical radiculopathy (commonly called a “pinched nerve in the neck”) occurs when one of the nerve roots in your cervical spine becomes irritated or compressed.
-This condition affects approximately 5-6 people per 1,000 individuals and is most commonly caused by a cervical disc herniation or degenerative changes in the spine.
+A pinched nerve in the neck (cervical radiculopathy) happens when one of the nerve roots in your cervical spine becomes irritated or compressed.
+About 5-6 people per 1,000 experience this condition, most commonly from a disc herniation or age-related changes in the spine.

 • Sharp or burning neck pain

-• Pain radiating down the shoulder and arm (often following a specific nerve pathway)
+• Pain traveling down your shoulder and arm (following a specific pathway)

-• Numbness, tingling, or “pins and needles” sensations in the arm, hand, or fingers
+• Numbness, tingling, or “pins and needles” in your arm, hand, or fingers

-• Muscle weakness in the arm, shoulder, or hand
+• Weakness in your arm, shoulder, or hand

 • Reduced grip strength

-• Symptoms often worse with certain neck positions
+• Symptoms that get worse with certain neck positions

 The Inflammation Connection: Why Your MRI Might Not Tell the Whole Story